The Power of Praise for Appraisers and Clients 3-24-23

 To read more of this long blog post with many topics, click Read More Below!!

-NOTE: Please scroll down to read the other topics in this long blog post on bias, appraisal how to, ANSI, unusual homes, mortgage origination stats, etc.
+NOTE: Please scroll down to read the other topics in this long blog post on barndominiums, liability, declining prices, non-lender marketing, Freddie bad appraisal practices, unusual homes, mortgage origination stats, etc.

 Read more!!